qindapao/qq_bash/README.md

 # qq_bash

-一个个人的 bash 库
+A personal bash library

-## 运行测试
+## Run tests

-进入项目的根目录下直接执行 `test.sh` 脚本即可。
+Enter the root directory of the project and directly execute the `test.sh` script.

 ## API

 ### trie

-bash 中模拟的前缀字典树，提供了下列函数。
+To simulate a prefix dictionary tree in `BASH`, it can be used as a nested array or associative array.
+The function of the array has not been fully implemented yet, and the following functions are provided.

-- trie_init 初始化一颗树
+- trie_init Initialize a tree
-- trie_graft 把一棵树挂接到另外一颗树上
+- trie_graft Hook one tree to another tree
-- trie_inserts 批量插入树根节点
+- trie_inserts Insert tree leaf nodes in batches
-- trie_insert 插入一个树根节点
+- trie_insert Insert a tree leaf node
-- trie_dump 树状打印一棵树
+- trie_dump tree print
-- trie_dump_flat 扁平打印一棵树
+- trie_dump_flat Flat print of a tree
-- trie_delete 删除一个节点和它的所有子节点
+- trie_delete Delete a node and all its child nodes
-- trie_get_subtree 获取一个节点下的子树
+- trie_get_subtree Get the subtree under a node
-- trie_iter 树单层迭代
+- trie_iter Tree single level iteration
-- trie_walk 遍历一棵树，并且可以传入回调函数
+- trie_walk Traverse a tree and can pass in a callback function
-- trie_callback_print trie_walk 的默认回调
+- trie_callback_print Default callback for trie_walk
-- trie_id_rebuild 重建一棵树的ID，树清洗
+- trie_id_rebuild Reconstructing a tree's ID, tree cleaning
-- trie_equals 比较两颗树是否相等
+- trie_equals Compare two trees for equality

 #### trie_init
 #### trie_insert